 Examining Opioid Epidemic’s Impact on Children and Families

-While opioid addiction has been broadly recognized as a national epidemic, one aspect of the crisis has so far received little concerted attention: the short- and long-term effects on children and adolescents whose parents are addicted to opioids.
-Now, a new United Hospital Fund project—Ripple Effect: The Children and Kinship Caregivers Affected by the Opioid Epidemic—will examine and seek to address the impact of parental opioid addiction on those youngsters’ mental health, development, and family responsibilities.
+While opioid addiction is broadly recognized as a national epidemic, one aspect of the crisis has received little attention: the short- and long-term effects on children and adolescents whose parents are addicted to opioids.
+Now, a new United Hospital Fund project—Ripple Effect: The Children and Kinship Caregivers Affected by the Opioid Epidemic—is examining and addressing the impact of parental opioid addiction on those youngsters’ mental health, development, and family responsibilities.

-Activities will include convening a two-day meeting in the fall of 2018 of a working group of 25 to 30 national and local experts in child development, family policy, addiction treatment, child welfare, and state and local government.
-The goal is to produce a research agenda, policy options, and practice guidelines for a wide range of agencies and professionals that work with families and children affected by opioid misuse.
-UHF staff will also produce a comprehensive report on the issue, including case studies, key recommendations, and a blueprint for action.
+On October 3rd and 4th, UHF kicked off the project by bringing together some 40 national and local experts in child development, family policy, addiction treatment, child welfare, and state and local government.
+Their presentations, observations, and discussions are laying the foundation for the creation of a research agenda, policy options, and practice guidelines for a wide range of agencies and professionals that work with families and children affected by opioid misuse.
+UHF staff will also produce, by early 2019, a comprehensive report on the issue, including case studies, key recommendations for states and communities, and a blueprint for action.

 “About half of opioid overdose deaths occur among men and women ages 25 to 44, and it’s reasonable to assume that many are parents,” says Carol Levine, director of UHF’s Families and Health Care Project.
 “It’s vitally important that we understand the impact of parental opioid misuse and opioid-related deaths on children.
 We anticipate that our work will produce the first systematic look at this understudied but vitally important aspect of the opioid epidemic.”